skehan0/Skehan0/README.md

     - Funniest Intern of The Year (out of 50)

 ### What’s Next?
+Begin my career as a full-time SWE, solving real-world problems for clients and business.
 Continue developing existing personal projects while diving into new areas.

+Consistent growth and learning, taking on new challenges in a variety of areas.

 ### Interests / Final Year Project
 Final-year project: leverage my AI and software development skills.
-This project is designed to highlight my technical abilities but also explore new technologies such as Large Language Models, RAG and data analytics.
+This project is designed to highlight my technical abilities in full stack app development but also explore new technologies such as Large Language Models, RAG and data analytics.
 My aim is to create something innovative and practical, with a focus on real-world applications.
+Tech Stack:
+- NodeJs
+- FastAPI
+- MongoDB
+- Python
+- JavaScript
+- Ollama
+- Docker

 I have a strong passion for financial markets, including stock trading and cryptocurrency.
+I am constantly learning how to read charts using chart indicators and financial reports using my foundation in Accounting and Business.
 My curiosity drives me to explore various aspects of finance, from market trends and algorithmic trading to investment strategies.
 In my final year project, I am deepening my expertise in trading systems and stock analysis by developing an AI-Analysis Tool designed to provide insights into stocks.
-This project has allowed me to enhance my agile development skills while building a scalable app with a FastAPI backend and a React frontend.
-I have integrated reliable APIs to fetch, clean, and store financial data in a unstructed MongoDB Database.
+This project has allowed me to enhance my agile development skills while building a scalable app.
+I have integrated reliable APIs to fetch financial data before automating the cleaning cleaning and storing in a MongoDB Database.

 ### Let’s Connect!
+Feel free to contact me for enquiries or if you are a student looking for advice, I would be more than happy to help :)
     📫 You can reach me at: skehan.gavin2@gmail.com

 <h3 align="left">Connect with me:</h3>